 Yes, in addition to nerves, he also has allergies that lead to strange skin conditions.
 We have our hands full.

 Next, she picked all 80 lbs of him up and took him into the grooming area.
 This new state-of-the-art grooming facility has floor-to-ceiling windows so that you can watch your dog spa.
-It’s nicer than a number of human hair salons I’ve seen.
+It’s nicer than many human hair salons I’ve seen.
 My daughter and I decided not to watch, however, just in case he was still nervous.

 Check out Petco Grooming for your own dog.
 Have a messy puppy story?
 The cutest grooming outcome of all time?
 A haircut nightmare (for your dog, not you!)?
 Let’s hear it.